 - Contact a trusted friend or family member if feeling unsafe

 - Think about things you can do and places you can go to when feeling unsafe

 - Update the safety plan if circumstances change – such as moving or ending a relationship

 - Talk to the support services listed below for professional, understanding advice what you may be able to do

 Keep your safety plan hidden and only share it with the friend/s or family member you trust.

 Download Daisy: a domestic violence help app

-Daisy is a phone app that provides information about support services in the local area of people experiencing domestic abuse.
+Daisy is a phone app that provides information about support services in the local area of people experiencing domestic and family violence.
 It also includes safety features to protect the privacy of people using the service.

 This is a free app that was developed by 1800RESPECT – The National Sexual Assault, Domestic Family Violence Counselling Service.

 Western Sydney Local Health District have developed a series of guides to support the responses of individuals and sectors during and beyond COVID-19.
 Side 1 of each guide takes a focus on considerations for now, and side 2 takes a focus on being informed and ready for what is needed next for people experiencing domestic and family violence.
 Supporting people during and beyond COVID-19 is our shared responsibility and no sector can create safety alone.